Skip to main content

 Do I need my own drivers to launch a ride-hailing app?

-No. Start with an independent contractor model and use sign-up bonuses plus guaranteed minimum earnings to recruit your first 100 drivers.
-The critical mass ratio is roughly 1 active driver per 10 active riders in your launch city.
+No. Run an independent contractor model.
+To land your first 100 drivers, lean on sign-up bonuses and a guaranteed minimum so the early, empty-platform risk sits with you, not them.
+The critical mass you're chasing is roughly 1 active driver for every 10 active riders in your launch city.

 How does Uber handle payments to drivers?